Franco-British Union: In fiction

-The Lord Darcy alternative history stories take place in a world where Richard I of England lived much longer and managed to unite England and France under his rule; by the 20th century, Anglo-French is a common language spoken by the inhabitants on both sides of the Channel, and there is no doubt of their all being a single people.
+The Lord Darcy alternative history stories take place in a world where Richard I of England lived much longer and managed to unite England and France under his rule; by the 20th century, Anglo-French is a common language spoken by the inhabitants on both sides of the Channel, and there is no doubt surrounding them being a single people.

+The Grandville graphic novels are set in an alternate history where France won the Napoleonic Wars and merged Britain into the First French Empire.
+Britain eventually regained independence through violent resistance and reformed as a socialist republic in the late 20th century, shortly before the setting of the novels.